243787656/pictorial/README.md

 ## Building

 As the Imgur API is used, you will have to <a href="https://imgur.com/account/settings/apps">register a new Imgur application</a> to obtain your own `CLIENT_ID`.
-Once you have your `CLIENT_ID` you need to add it to your `gradle.properties` file like so:
+Once you have your `CLIENT_ID` you need to add it to your `gradle.properties` file.

 ```gradle
 API_CLIENT_ID = "YOUR_CLIENT_ID_GOES_HERE"